Load low-bandwidth site?

 Bi-annual forum

-Each year we host two forums for our members to come together with experts and explore cutting-edge issues affecting humanitarian security risk management.
+Each year we host two forums for our members and associates to come together with experts and explore cutting-edge issues affecting humanitarian security risk management.
 These forums usually take place in person but include a virtual component to allow for greater accessibility and are an excellent opportunity to network with counterparts from other NGOs.

 Digital resources and the online hub